nj-coder/nj-timepicker/README.md

 3. Submit Pull Request with comprehensive description of changes

 ## Versioning
-NJ-Picker uses [SemVer](http://semver.org/) for versioning.
+NJ-TimePicker uses [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details